Programming in teams, working on larger systems, keeping code healthy

 - alleviated by shared tests

-- The more OO code dabbles in layers of abstractions, the more black-box it is, and the harder it is to say what or how much a test really does
+- The more that OO code dabbles in layers of abstractions, the more black-box it is, and the harder it is to say what or how much a test really does

 - a lot of real-world bugs sit in interactions of different code, and unit tests do not test that at all